De-sam/airbnb-clone-project/README.md

 - A **User** can write many **Reviews**
 - A **Property** can have many **Bookings** and **Reviews**
 - Each **Booking** is tied to one **User**, one **Property**, and one **Payment**

+## ✨ Feature Breakdown

+This project replicates the core functionality of Airbnb, focusing on delivering a complete backend system that supports user interaction, property listing, and seamless booking experiences.

+### 👥 User Management
+Handles user registration, login, authentication, and profile updates.
+This feature allows users to securely access the platform, manage their accounts, and differentiate between guests and hosts.

+### 🏠 Property Management
+Enables hosts to create, update, delete, and retrieve property listings.
+It provides all the essential tools to manage rental properties, including descriptions, locations, and availability.

+### 📅 Booking System
+Allows guests to book properties for specific dates and manage their reservations.
+This feature handles check-in/check-out data and ensures property availability is respected during the booking process.

+### 💳 Payment Processing
+Supports secure handling of payments related to bookings.
+It tracks transaction status and ensures financial interactions are properly recorded, contributing to a trustworthy transaction flow.

+### 📝 Review System
+Lets guests leave feedback and ratings on properties they've booked.
+This feature enhances transparency, builds community trust, and helps future guests make informed decisions.

+### 📄 API Documentation (OpenAPI)
+All endpoints are documented using the OpenAPI standard.
+This ensures developers can easily understand and interact with the backend through clearly defined and testable API specifications.

+### 🚀 GraphQL API
+Provides an alternative to REST with flexible and efficient querying.
+Developers can request exactly the data they need, reducing payload size and improving frontend/backend coordination.

+### ⚡ Performance Optimization
+Implements caching and database indexing to improve response times and scalability.
+This ensures smooth performance even as the number of users, listings, and bookings grows.